-The Optical connection on the D1 takes priority, so when the D1 receives an optical signal it will switch to this automatically.
-Some devices will deactivate their optical out when no audio is playing.
-Others will leave it active and send an empty signal when no audio is playing, meaning depending on how the optical output on that source acts you may have to shut the source off.
-You can use something like an optical switcher so that you can toggle between the optical source and the USB input.
+Unfortunately that is not how the D1 is designed, as the optical connection will take priority.
+You may be able to have the optical and USB connected to different devices, but it depends on the how the optical device operates.
+Some devices will deactivate their optical out when no media is playing.
+Others will leave it active and send an empty signal when no audio is playing, in that case you will want to shut the optical source off.
+It can be bypassed when using something like an optical switcher so that you can toggle between the optical source and the USB input.

 Articles in this section

 - Is D1 USB input isochronous or asynchronous?

 - How can the D1 external computer DAC improve my music?

 - Will the D1 work with my low-impedance headphones?